bizzappdevtitans/parth_agrawal/connector_clickup/README.rst

 * To correctly import or export the project and tasks we should select one workspace(team) at the time of generation authentication code if authentication type is Oauth authentication or provide one workspace id(team) if auth type is API key.
 * We can import projects and tasks from more than one space(URI/Test location).
 At the time of export if folder id is no provided it will be exported to first space id.
 * Creating different backend for workspaces(team) and location(space id) is recommended.
+* Removing demo data of project module before starting to use this module is recommended.
+* We need Connector module as well as Queue_job module to run this module.
+* Queue_job configuration in odoo.conf file is necessary to fulfill the worker's dependency.

 **Features & Highlights**
 *************************

 **The Connector Clickup module offers the following functionalities:**

+**Import Users/Members:**

+* By clicking on "Import Members" button in backend level we first import all the users which is associated with clickup website.

 **Import Projects and Tasks:**